dslmeinte/jsmf/README.md

 ```
 {
-	localId: 'a referred id'
+	localId:	'a referred id' //, or
+	remoteId:	'a GUID, separate from localId?'
+	/* or:
-	(, modelId: 'id of a the model containing the referenced local ID')
+		{ modelId: 'id of a the model containing the referenced local ID', 'localId': 'ID of referenced element with the specified model' }
+	 */
 	(, hint: 'a hint for resolution e.g. a (qualified) name or URI string or whatever')
 }
 ```

+**Note to self** Explicit mention of modelId prevents location-Refactoring across models!

 The hint is non-authorative and should only be used for testing and such.
 It's only meant as a more semantic way of expressing the reference without requiring the mechanism to be completely implemented (or even implementable).